06.14.23 | C&A - Sensing Psychosis: Deep Phenotyping of Neuropsychiatric Disorders

 Psychologists: Participants will receive a Certificate of Attendance stating this program is designated for AMA PRA Category 1 Credits™.
 This credit is accepted by the Rhode Island Board of Psychology.

-Social Work: NASW has approved the above course for Continuing Education Credits.
+Social Work: An application to NASW is pending approval to offer the above course Continuing Education Credits.

 - 1.00 AMA PRA Category 1 Credit™The Warren Alpert Medical School of Brown University is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.